MicrosoftDocs/dynamics-365-ai/ai-docs/sales/embedded-intelligence-gdpr.md

 topic-status: Drafting
 ---

-# Embedded Intelligence and GDPR
+# Dynamics365 AI for Sales and GDPR

 Applies to Dynamics 365 (online), version 9.0.2